 Python files are saved with a .py extension.
-For beginners, we strongly recommend using a simple text editor for writing Python files.
-However, many free IDEs (Integrated Development Environments-large applications that facilitate code development with some sophisticated tools) are also compatible with Python.
+For beginners, we strongly recommend using a simple text editor for writing Python files, though many free IDEs (Integrated Development Environments large applications that facilitate code development with some sophisticated tools) are also compatible with Python.
 For now, the simpler the coding environment, the better.

-A plain Python file looks similar to the following code.
+A plain Python file looks similar to the code on the following page: